Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Cornish Belle

-Cornish Belle now sports the 'CPS' flag on her funnel (Carol and Peter Scott).
-They bought the old Brixham Belle (now with Dolphin World (Gibraltar)) when Ernie Cudd retired, then had Brixham Belle II (which has had many names but has now become Western Lady VII) and now run the Torbay Belle.
+Cornish Belle sported the 'CPS' flag on her funnel (Carol and Peter Scott).
+They had bought the old Brixham Belle (now with Dolphin World (Gibraltar)) when Ernie Cudd retired, then had Brixham Belle II (which has had many names but has now become Western Lady VII) and now run the Torbay Belle.
+Cornish Belle passed to Belfast owners in 2009, renamed Mona.

 Cornish Belle on Torquay/Brixham service after sale by Newman's